How to make a faux sunflower arrangement and rustic planter.

 Aren’t fields of sunflowers one of the happiest things in the world?
 I usually have a long row of sunflowers in my garden to cut and bring in, but this year the bunnies ate them all!!!
-Since I won’t have any fresh ones this summer to make a sunflower arrangement I’ll have to go the fake route!
+Since I won’t have any fresh ones this summer, I’ll have to go the fake route!
+I just put together this DIY rustic sunflower planter…super affordable and pretty too!!

-I saw a photo in a gardening magazine year’s ago of a sunflower centerpiece in a rusty ‘ole tin can that was the centerpiece of the prettiest garden party.
-I’ve had that image stuck in my head but have never gotten around to replicate it.
+I saw a photo in a gardening magazine years ago of a sunflower centerpiece in a rusty ‘ole tin can that was the centerpiece of the prettiest garden party.
+I’ve had that image stuck in my head but have never gotten around to replicating it.
 So here was my chance!

 - LARGE ALUMINUM CAN